24.1: DNA Replication

 Introduction

-The elucidation of the structure of the double helix by James Watson and Francis Crick in 1953 provided a hint as to how DNA is copied during the process of DNA replication.
+The elucidation of the double helix structure by James Watson and Francis Crick in 1953 provided insight into how DNA is copied during the process of DNA replication.
 Separating the strands of the double helix would provide two templates for the synthesis of new complementary strands, but exactly how new DNA molecules were constructed was still unclear.
-In one model, semiconservative replication, the two strands of the double helix separate during DNA replication, and each strand serves as a template from which the new complementary strand is copied.
+In one model, the semiconservative replication model, the two strands of the double helix separate during DNA replication, and each strand serves as a template from which the new complementary strand is copied.
 After replication in this model, each double-stranded DNA includes one parental or “old” strand and one daughter or “new” strand.
-There were two competing models also suggested: conservative and dispersive, which are shown in Figure \(\PageIndex{1}\).
+Two competing models were also suggested: conservative and dispersive, as shown in Figure \(\PageIndex{1}\).

 These results could only be explained if DNA replicates in a semiconservative manner.
 Therefore, the other two models were ruled out.
 As a result of this experiment, we now know that during DNA replication, each of the two strands that make up the double helix serves as a template from which new strands are copied.
 The new strand will be complementary to the parental or “old” strand.
 The resulting DNA molecules have the same sequence and are divided equally into the two daughter cells.

-To synthesize double-stranded DNA, the parental strands must separate so DNA polymerases can copy both strands.
-As all DNA polymerases synthesize new DNA in a 5' to 3' direction from a 3' to 5' template, different mechanisms are used to faithfully synthesize both parental strands.
+To synthesize double-stranded DNA, the parental strands must separate so that DNA polymerases can copy both strands.
+As all DNA polymerases synthesize new DNA in a 5' to 3' direction from a 3' to 5' template, different mechanisms are used to synthesize both parental strands faithfully.
 The general mechanism is shown in Figure \(\PageIndex{3}\).

 Figure \(\PageIndex{3}\): The replication fork.
 Leading-strand synthesis proceeds continuously in the 5' to 3' direction.
 Lagging-strand synthesis also occurs in the 5' to 3' direction, but in a discontinuous manner.
 An RNA/DNA primer (labeled in green) initiates leading-strand synthesis and every Okazaki fragment on the lagging strand.

-Small RNA primers are needed for the new strands.
+Small RNA primers are required for the synthesis of new strands.
 Short (1000-2000 NT) DNA (Okazaki) fragments are made on the 3'-5' parental strand.
-Ultimately the RNA primers are degraded and filled, and the Okazaki fragments ligated.
+Ultimately, the RNA primers are degraded and filled, and the Okazaki fragments are ligated.
 We will discuss replication in detail for E. Coli, a model prokaryote, followed by replication in eukaryotes.

-Figure \(\PageIndex{4}\) shows a general overview of a DNA "replication fork" from where DNA strand synthesis proceeds..
+Figure \(\PageIndex{4}\) provides a general overview of a DNA "replication fork," from which DNA strand synthesis proceeds.

 DNA Replication in E. Coli

-DNA replication has been well studied in bacteria primarily because of the small size of the genome and the mutants that are available.
+DNA replication has been well studied in bacteria, primarily due to the small size of their genome and the availability of mutants.
 E. coli has 4.6 million base pairs (Mbp) in a single circular chromosome and all of it is replicated in approximately 42 minutes, starting from a single origin of replication and proceeding around the circle bidirectionally (i.e., in both directions), as shown in Figure \(\PageIndex{5}\).
 This means that approximately 1000 nucleotides are added per second.
-The process is quite rapid and occurs with few errors.
+The process is relatively rapid and occurs with few errors.
 E. coli has a single origin of replication, called oriC, on its one chromosome.
 The origin of replication is approximately 245 base pairs long and is rich in adenine-thymine (AT) sequences.

 Figure \(\PageIndex{5}\): Prokaryotic DNA Replication.
 Replication of DNA in prokaryotes begins at a single origin of replication, shown in the figure to the left, and proceeds in a bidirectional manner around the circular chromosome until replication is complete.
 The bidirectional nature of replication creates two replication forks that are actively mediating the replication process.
 The right-hand figure shows a dynamic model of this process.
 The red and blue dots represent the incorporation of daughter strand nucleotides during the process of replication.
 Figures from: Daniel Yuen at David Tribe Derivatives and Catherinea228